W0BBLEMASTER/STARGAZER/README.md

    - Tags: OMEGA_LOG, OMEGA_SHELL.
    - If it flickers, we see why.
 If it fails, we see where.

-[FOR THE RECORD]
-This is not for "mere humans."
-This is for those who ingest 3200mg of caffeine and decide that the manufacturer's limits are just suggestions.

 STIFLE YOURSELF.
 IT WORKS.